aman-1998/Tower-of-Hanoi/README.md

 another stack i.e. a disk can only be moved if it is the uppermost disk on a stack.

 3) No disk may be placed on top of a smaller disk.

+Note:-

+For n discs, number of steps required to complete the task = 2^n - 1